TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionoperationfailedformanageddisks.md

 ## **Recommended Document**

-We identified that your backup operation was failing due the VMSnapshot extension operation failed for managed disks.
-To resolve the issue, refer the [troubleshooting steps]( https://aka.ms/extension-operation-failed), and then retry the operation.
+To resolve this issue, refer the [troubleshooting steps]( https://aka.ms/extension-operation-failed), and then retry the operation.